 Synonymous with lazy, warm summer days, sweet, juicy watermelon might be arguably one of America’s favorite fruits.
-Watermelon comes in a multitude of cultivars and varies in size from the humongous “enough for everyone at the family reunion BBQ” to tiny individual sized.
-Even the small watermelons usually get to about 5 pounds.
-So what happens if you are growing watermelons and see stunted watermelon growth?
+Watermelon comes in a multitude of cultivars and varies in size from the humongous “enough for everyone at the family reunion BBQ” to tiny, individual sized.
+Even the small watermelons usually get to about 5 pounds (2 kg.).
+So, what happens if you are growing watermelons and see stunted watermelon growth?

 Why are My Watermelons Small?